Dr. Mona charms SRO audience, calls for “radical reckoning” on nation’s child-care values

 “Think about what’s happening in this last week,” she said, speaking on the day that President Trump signed an executive order to stop family separations at the border.
 She said what is happening is “government-sanctioned child abuse… Children are being ripped apart from their parents, children are being traumatized.”

-She said she hoped her book would be “a rallying cry to see the power that we have within us — we have to be not only awake and alert, but loud” to affect change.
+She said she hoped her book would be “a rallying cry to see the power that we have within us — we have to be not only awake and alert, but loud” to effect change.

 Hanna-Attisha engaged in conversation from the platform first with State Sen. Jim Ananich and then with Chris Jackson, editor and publisher-in-chief of One World, an imprint of Random House which published her book.
 Jackson flew in from New York for Hanna-Attisha’s Flint launch.

-Saying “this is a book I adore,” Jackson said he was grabbed when he heard Hanna-Attisha say her response to the water crisis was a “choiceness choice” because of her ethical, moral and professional obligations.
-And he noted that in considering recent national events, “there is a unifying thread in some of theses things–this indifference to the lives of children.”
+Saying “this is a book I adore,” Jackson recalled he was grabbed when he heard Hanna-Attisha say her response to the water crisis was a “choiceless choice” because of her ethical, moral and professional obligations.
+And he noted that in considering recent national events, “there is a unifying thread in some of these things–this indifference to the lives of children.”

 Hanna-Attisha further developed the point.